 The best Google Pixel phones are a great choice if you don't want one of the latest Apple iPhone or Samsung phone models.
 Google phones tend to be slightly cheaper than other smartphone devices, but they're still high-end phones packed with the latest camera features and technology.

-Google launched its first Android handset back in 2013, and since then has unveiled further Pixel models every year.
-The latest release, the Pixel 7 Pro and Pixel 7 (opens in new tab), sell for an affordable price, and they're easily the best Google phones available today – not to mention the best camera phones overall today.
+Google launched its first Pixel handset back in 2016, and since then has unveiled further Pixel models every year.
+The latest Pixel 8 Pro and Pixel 8 sell for an affordable price, and they're easily the best Google phones available today – not to mention the best camera phones overall today.

 To help you choose the best Google phone, we’ll go through all the Pixel phones on sale today in this article, highlight the main differences between them – and point you to the best available deals on each.
 You'll be able to find the best Google phone for your needs and budget.

 Gareth is the Reviews Editor at Digital Camera World, and the person in charge of approving all the latest camera-related tech.
 With several years of experience as a photographer and videographer, shooting for some household names, he has learned a thing or two about cameras and the photography industry.
 Outside of photography, expect to find him cycling around London, or deep in a Netflix binge.